-Credit Hours: 3 Prerequisite: Prerequisites: CHR 101 and CHR 102 or permission of instructor
+Credit Hours: 3 Prerequisite: Prerequisites: CHR 101 and CHR 102 or instructor approval

 CHR 327 Apocalyptic Literature

 This course is an interpretive study of canonical and extra-canonical apocalyptic texts.
 Particular attention is given to the New Testament book of Revelation and to several New Testament apocryphal books such as the Apocalypses of Peter and Paul.